Estimated reading time — 5 minutes

 My grandfather grew up on a chicken farm outside of Krakow, Poland.
 He passed away a few years ago at the age of 82.
-A few days before his passing on, due to an aggressive form of stomach cancer, he sat me down next to him in his old rocking chair and said in his familiar polish accent “After I took the boat to New York, I promised to leave this story behind”.
+A few days before his passing on, due to an aggressive form of stomach cancer, he sat me down next to him in his old rocking chair and said in his familiar polish accent, “After I took the boat to New York, I promised to leave this story behind.”

 He didn’t look up as he spoke to me, simply staring into his cup of black coffee.
-“It’s been 70 years….and I must tell someone before I meet God”
+“It’s been 70 years, and I must tell someone before I meet God.”

-He moved in the chair to adjust himself
+He moved in the chair to adjust himself.

-“Well did your father let them in?!”
+“Well, did your father let them in?!”
 I asked impatiently.

-“One night I decided to stay up myself in order to see if I could find out the answer.
+“One night, I decided to stay up myself in order to see if I could find out the answer.
 I battled my tiredness until the wee hours of the morning, and despite the poor lighting and rain, I caught a glimpse of what seemed to be a human figure run across the garden.
-I rushed upstairs to tell my father and he ran outside with a knife, the best home-defense weapon we could afford, but we found nothing.
+I rushed upstairs to tell my father, and he ran outside with a knife, the best home-defense weapon we could afford, but we found nothing.
 No one.”

-“You can leave now, I’ll open the gate so you can escape.
-My father will seal the well in the morning ” I said to him.
-“Please leave now” My young voice and advice didn’t seem to have any effect on him.”
+“’You can leave now,’ I said to him.
+‘I’ll open the gate so you can escape.
+My father will seal the well in the morning.
+Please leave now.’
+My young voice and advice seemed to have no effect on him.

 “What did you see Grandpa?”
-I shuttered
+I shuttered.

 “I saw a tear fall from his eye.
 He had become a man once again.
 He was only able to break free from the delusion after seeing the body of his daughter, which had until that time been obscured by the darkness.
 He realized then that he had been bringing food not to his family, but to corpses.

 “That night it rained again, but in the morning when my father returned to seal the well, I found no footprints leading out of it.”